Skip to main content

 | K-5th Grade - Foundational Rules and Facts

-The Grammar stage is the foundational phase of our classical education model, spanning from Kindergarten through 6th grade.
-During this stage, students focus on mastering various subjects' foundational rules and facts.
-It aligns with a students natural development when learning by heart is easy and pleasurable.
+The Grammar Stage is the foundational phase of the classical education model, spanning from kindergarten through 5th grade.
+During this stage, students focus on mastering the foundational rules and facts in various subjects.
+It corresponds with the developmental stage in which memorization and recitation are natural and pleasurable for students.

 Key Elements

-Students master essential skills like spelling, reading, writing, reciting, and basic arithmetic.
+Students acquire foundational skills like spelling, reading, writing, reciting, and basic arithmetic

-This phase involves a deeper study of subjects.
-Students delve into memorizing historical facts, Bible passages, grasp geography, comprehend science concepts, and appreciate poetry.
-In fourth grade they start Latin with a strong emphasis on understanding language structure and its inner workings.
+Students go deeper into memorizing historical facts, Bible passages, geography, science concepts, and poetry.
+In fourth grade, they begin studying Latin with a stronger emphasis on understanding the structure of language.

 School of Logic